 - A green vegetable: We love roasted asparagus or green beans

 - And the most delicious carrot cake you've ever had

 We decided to skip the potato side dish because the kids still don't like potatoes and Tim and I were more than content with the rolls and biscuits.

-Timing for the dishes couldn't be easier:
+Timing for the holiday side dishes couldn't be easier:

-- 2 20 oz cans of pineapple slices packed in juice
+- 2 (20 oz) cans of pineapple slices packed in juice

 - 1 cup packed brown sugar

 - 1 spiral bone-in half ham We had an 11 pound one.
 If you have a larger one, you might need an additional can of pineapple slices, but you should have plenty of glaze.

 - Line a large roasting dish with tinfoil to help with clean up.
 Remove the ham from all of it's plastic wrappings and place cut side down inside the pan.

 - Open the pineapple cans and drain the juice into a measuring cup.
 Reserve 3/4 cup of the juice.
 Combine the pineapple juice, brown sugar, and both mustards in a bowl.